OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ### ShroomDK

-> ShroomDK (SDK), by Flipside Crypto gives you programmatic query access to the most comprehensive blockchain data sets in Web3, for free.
+> ShroomDK (Platform), by Flipside Crypto gives you programmatic query access to the most comprehensive blockchain data sets in Web3, for free.

 <details>
 <summary>Instructions</summary>